amanjaiswal777/Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database/README.md

 ## Dataset

-* You can find the dataset in data folder being uploaded or alternatively can download from below google drive link:-
+* You can find the dataset in the data folder being uploaded or can download from the below google drive link:-
 * Link - "https://drive.google.com/drive/folders/1sJEAQydA_WAQfLV3mBq-pwZHz_5CRQPQ?usp=sharing"

-## Steps to run above mentioned codes
+## Steps to run the above-mentioned codes

 1. Upload the data files into your drive link.
-Alternateively you can train on your local system or can upload on any drive.
+Alternatively, you can train on your local system or can upload it on any drive.
 > NOTE:- Here I am using google colab GPU to train the models.
 2. Open the jupyter notebook file in google drive and change the directory as per your path.
 3. Pre-trained Deep Learning architectures have been used to train.
-These DL architectures includes:-
+These DL architectures include:-
 > **VGG16**
 > /
 > **VGG19**